TobiasPSP/doneland_sources/Components/Microcontroller/Families/ESP/ESP32/Development Boards/ESP32S/T-Display/Programming/Using platformio/README.md

 framework = arduino
 ````

-### Add TFT Library
+## Add Display Library
-*T-Display* comes with a *TFT color display*.
-In order to program it and display things on it, you can add the *TFT_eSPI* library to your project.
-It supports a rich set of TFT displays and video controllers (including those used in *T-Display*):
+*T-Display* comes with a built-in *TFT color display*.
+In order to use it, you need to add an appropriate library.
+There are two ways of adding libraries to your project.

+In this example, I am adding the library "TFT_eSPI" that can be used to program the built-in TFT display.
+There are other suitable TFT display libraries as well, *TFT_eSPI* just serves as an example.

+### Browse for Library
+If you don't know the exact name of a library, you can **browse** for a library.

 1. In the *platformio* *Project Tasks* tree, click *Libraries*.
 A search panel opens.
 In the search text box, enter *TFT_eSPI*, and click the *magnifier* icon.
+Keep in mind that you can search for any keyword, so this dialog can help you even if you did not know the exact library name.

     <img src="images/lilygo_t-display_platformio_newproject3.png" width="80%" height="80%" />